 1. Bloody Caesar

 This Canadian drink concoction is made using vodka, Clamato juice, seasoning (usually Worcestershire sauce and Tabasco, but sometimes horseradish) and garnish.
 The major difference: Clamato juice, a blend of tomato juice, clam juice, and spices.
 Caesars can be ordered with no spice, super spicy, or anywhere in between.
+A traditional Canadian drink, the Bloody Caesar is a must-try for those who want an authentic Canada drink experience.

 2. Coureur des bois, Maple Cream Liqueur

 This rich, yummy liqueur is a bit like Baileys Irish Whiskey Cream in texture and taste but has a distinct maple flavor.
 Delicious on ice, straight up or in coffee or on ice cream, Coureur des Bois is only available in Quebec at their SAQ (Société des alcools du Québec) stores.
+It’s one of the unique Canadian liquors you’ll find.

 3. Caribou